-The Company has cash balances and interest-bearing debt.
+The Company has cash balances which bear interest.
 The Company is satisfied with the credit ratings of its banks.
-As of May 31, 2021, the Company did not hold any investments.
+The loans have fixed interest rates thus there is no interest rate risk.
+As of November 30, 2021, the Company did not hold any investments.
 The Company believes it has no significant interest rate risk.